Engaged, Now what? - A quick guide to the very first things you need to consider

-I have added this right up the top of the list because there is no point in falling in love with a intimate church or venue only to realise your soon to be mother in law is expecting to invite 200 of her closest friends… work on this with all the people involved.
+I have added this right up the top of the list because there is no point in falling in love with an intimate church or venue only to realise your soon to be mother-in-law is expecting to invite 200 of her closest friends… work on this with all the people involved.
 Side note, I would make an A and B list so when you do find your dream venue you can invite a few more or a few less.

 Decide on your wedding style and pick a Venue